 Optimize Connectivity and Operational Costs

 Network Connectivity: Equipment connectivity and electromagnetic compatibility (EMC) is essential to today’s rolling stock, and can be optimized with Altair® Feko® and Altair® Flux®.
 Feko is widely for the design and placement of antennas and modeling wave propagation for network simulation.
 Feko can also simulate both the radiation and irradiation of cables, antennas, and devices to inform the design of effective shielding.
+In addition, Altair® WRAP™, a Feko component, can ensure precise and efficient planning for seamless railway communication systems to address coverage, interference, and redundancy needs.
 Flux can evaluate the magnetic field radiated by power cables and busbars, and the effect of external fields on the operation of sensors or actuators.